yanis-dlmr/practical-tools/docs/airfoil/index.md

 ## Introduction

-This tool has been developped in order to analyse airfoils through a theorical approach.
+This tool has been developped in order to analyse airfoils through a theoretical approach.
 Thanks to this tool, you can get the lift, the moment and the pressure coefficient of an airfoil and compare them to the experimental values.

 ## Profiles

 Different profiles are available in the tool.
 You can find more information about them in the [profiles](./profiles/) section.

-## Theorical approach
+## Theoretical approach

 Different approaches are used in order to analyse the airfoil.
-You can find more information about them in the [theorical approach](./theorical-approach/) section.
+You can find more information about them in the [theoretical approach](./theoretical-approach/) section.

-::: tip Validation of the theorical approach
+::: tip Validation of the theoretical approach

-Please check the validation of the theorical approach in the [theorical approach](./theorical-approach/#validation) section.
+Please check the validation of the theoretical approach in the [theoretical approach](./theoretical-approach/#validation) section.

 :::